 Building with qmake

 To configure the module for building with qmake, add the module as a value of the

 QT += quick

-Qt Quick provides everything needed to create a rich application with a fluid and dynamic user interface.
-It enables user interfaces to be built around the behavior of user interface components and how they connect with one another, and it provides a visual canvas with its own coordinate system and rendering engine.
-Animation and transition effects are a first class concept in Qt Quick, and visual effects can be supplemented through specialized components for particle and shader effects.
+Qt Quick provides everything you need to create a rich application with a fluid and dynamic user interface.
+It enables you to build user interfaces around the behavior of user interface components and how they connect with one another, and it provides a visual canvas with its own coordinate system and rendering engine.
+Animation and transition effects are first class concepts in Qt Quick, and you can add visual effects through specialized components for particle and shader effects.

 - The Visual Canvas

 - Data - Models, Views and Data Storage

 - Particles And Graphical Effects

 When using the Qt Quick module, you will need to know how to write QML applications using the QML language.
 In particular, QML Basics and QML Essentials from the QML Applications page.

 To find out more about using the QML language, see the Qt QML module documentation.